Alexander Armstrong: Singing and music

 After over a decade in television and comedy, Armstrong returned to his musical roots and put together his own cover band, which plays a wide range of music from jazz to rock to pop classics.
 A classically trained bass baritone, he is the vocalist and is backed up by Harry the Piano on keyboards, Simon Bates on woodwind, Jeff Lardner on drums and Dave Swift on bass.
 The band's first tour ran from 19 September to 6 November 2013.

 Armstrong mainly sang at his local parish church services or at weddings, away from the public eye.
 Armstrong impersonated Susan Boyle's Britain's Got Talent rendition of "I Dreamed a Dream" in the show Your Face Sounds Familiar and surprised the judges by singing in falsetto.
-He sang "Winter Wonderland" during the celebrities Christmas special of Pointless and "No Rhyme for Richard" from Blondel in BBC Two's Tim Rice: A Life in Song and collaborated with The Sixteen to record the single "Good King Wenceslas" to raise funds for the charity Crisis.
+He sang "Winter Wonderland" during the celebrities Christmas special of Pointless and "No Rhyme for Richard" from Blondel in BBC Two's Tim Rice: A Life in Song and collaborated with the Sixteen to record the single "Good King Wenceslas" to raise funds for the charity Crisis.

 Since September 2014, Armstrong has presented the Saturday afternoon programme on the classical radio station Classic FM.
-He now also presents the mid-morning show on weekdays between 9am and noon.
+He now also presents the mid-morning show on weekdays between 10 am and 1 pm.

 Armstrong participated in VE Day 70: A Party to Remember on 9 May 2015, a televised commemorative concert from Horse Guards Parade in London, where he sang "We Must All Stick Together" by Ralph Butler and Raymond Wallace, and "London Pride", a patriotic song by Noël Coward.
-He sang in Songs of Praise: The Big Sing, broadcast on 20 September 2015, a special programme from the Royal Albert Hall to commemorate Queen Elizabeth II becoming the world's longest-serving monarch.
-Armstrong sang I Would Be True.
+He sang in Songs of Praise: The Big Sing, broadcast on 20 September 2015, a special programme from the Royal Albert Hall to commemorate Queen Elizabeth II becoming the world's longest-serving monarch, singing "I Would Be True".

 On 6 November 2015, Armstrong released his debut solo vocal album, A Year of Songs, on Warner Music Group's East West Records label.
-It reached number 6 on the UK Albums Chart in its first week and topped the UK Classical Chart, the first time a comedian/actor has reached number 1 in that chart.
+It reached number six on the UK Albums Chart in its first week and topped the UK Classical Chart, the first time a comedian/actor has reached number 1 in that chart.
 In January and February 2016 he carried out a 9-date UK tour with his band.

 In June 2016 he began recording his second album, Upon a Different Shore, which was released on 28 October.
-It reached number 8 on the UK Albums Chart.
+It reached number eight on the UK Albums Chart.

-In December 2017, he joined the long list of celebrities who have narrated Prokofiev's Peter and The Wolf for children.
+In December 2017, he narrated Prokofiev's Peter and the Wolf for children.
 Armstrong's version was recorded under the Warner Classics label with the Royal Liverpool Philharmonic Orchestra.

 A third studio album, In a Winter Light, was released in November 2017.